Balak (tribe)

 Choman is considered the capital of the Balak tribe nowadays.
-Rawanduz was the capital of the Emirate of Soran, which was based in the geographic region of Kurdistan, specifically in what is today known as Southern Kurdistan.
+Rawandiz was the capital of the Soran Emirate, which was based in the geographic region of Kurdistan, specifically in what is today known as Southern Kurdistan.

 The emirate gained its full independence from the Ottoman Empire shortly after its capture from Safavid control in the 1530s.
 It was later reincorporated into the Ottoman Empire and served as a semi-autonomous vassal state for two centuries.
 The emirate slowly regained full independence for a second time during the late 18th century and early 19th century, but was once again eventually subdued by Ottoman troops in 1835.
-The city of Rawanduz served as the capital during most of its reign.
+The city of Rawandiz served as the capital during most of its reign.

-During his travels across Kurdistan in October and November 1836, Major Rawlinson observes that the Mîr of Rawanduz, Muhammad Pasha, brought tribesmen under his sway and conscripted a male from each family into his service as was his usual custom, and that the Balak tribe contingent proved to of great service to him.
+During his travels across Kurdistan in October and November 1836, Major Rawlinson observed that the Mîr of Rawanduz, Muhammad Pasha, brought tribesmen under his sway and conscripted a male from each family into his service as was his usual custom, and that the Balak tribe contingent proved to of great service to him.

-The Name
+Name

 The name of the Balak tribe came from the area that they inhabit.
-The earliest mention of Balak tribe comes from a 14th-century book, Masalik al-absar fi mamalik al-amsar, authored by the Arab geographer Ibn Fadl Allah Al-'Omari, the name Balak is said to be derived from Balakan village in Northern Kurdistan.
+The earliest mention of the Balak tribe comes from a 14th-century book, Masalik al-absar fi mamalik al-amsar, authored by the Arab geographer Ibn Fadlallah al-Umari, in which the name Balak is said to be derived from Balakan village in Northern Kurdistan.

 Balakan means "Home of the Balaks".
-The Balaks are also mentioned by the Ottoman Sharif Pasha who writes in his report that some clans of the Balak reside in Zooka and Mashkan regions of Northern Kurdistan.
+The Balaks are also mentioned by the Ottoman Kurdish nationalist Şerif Pasha, who wrote that some clans of the Balak reside in Zooka and Mashkan regions of Northern Kurdistan.
 The Balak Tribe are also mentioned in the Seyahatname by Evliya Çelebi.